Memento (Böhse Onkelz album)

 Memento is the 16th studio album and at the same time the comeback album of the German hard rock band Böhse Onkelz.
 It was released on 28 October 2016 on their then newly-founded label Matapaloz.

 Title

 The title of the album Memento is Latin for "remember".
 The band was inspired to choose this name by the movie Memento.

 Cover

-The band had asked their supporters in July 2016 to sent them pictures of their Onkelz-tattoos, promising them that all pictures would be printed on the CD or the booklet.
+The band had asked their supporters in July 2016 to send them pictures of their Onkelz-tattoos, promising them that all pictures would be printed on the CD or the booklet.
 With that, they wanted to thank their fans for the years of support and show the strong bonds between them and their fans.